-“Winning” a divorce can mean different things do different people.
-For one person it could mean that the majority of assets will go to you, while for another person the primary focus could be their house, or even more importantly their parental and guardianship rights’ to their children.
+“Winning” a divorce can mean different things to different people.
+For one person it could mean that the majority of assets will go to you, while for another person the primary focus could be their house, or even more importantly their parental and guardianship rights to their children.

-If you’re wanting a divorce and the divorce is warranted due to a “fault” such as abuse or infidelity, then you have a better chance of receiving a “win.”
+If you want a divorce and the divorce is warranted due to a “fault” such as abuse or infidelity, then you have a better chance of receiving a “win.”

-During a contested divorce, spouses are unable to meet on common ground during the divorce proceeding, and must battle it out through their individual lawyers and sometimes the court.
-Contested divorces take more time, effort, but also tend to have high stakes for the two parties.
+During a contested divorce, spouses are unable to meet on common ground during the divorce proceeding and must battle it out through their individual lawyers and sometimes the court.
+Contested divorces take more time, and effort, but also tend to have high stakes for the two parties.

 How to Win a Contested Divorce

 When you decide to get a divorce, you can discuss with our divorce attorneys during your consultation and the initial part of your case to set goals and make plans to reach your divorce “win.”

 Decide what your goals are, whether that means a fast divorce, keeping certain assets, or guardianship rights to your children.

 Maybe the couple has no assets or children and they just need to be separated.
 This couple may want to jointly hire a lawyer who can walk them through an uncontested divorce as quickly and cheaply as possible.
 So the best lawyer may just be the cheapest available in some cases.
 If you need a fast, cheap divorce we offer an agreed divorce as an affordable divorce option.